coffeeringsdesign/Transactive/README.md

 ## Objectives

-_Include screenshots of both the original site and your clone in your README._
+_Include screenshots of both the original site and your clone in your README.

+Style rules are created and organized using "outside in" best practices.

+Project exhibits understanding of box-model best practices.

+Flexbox is used to efficiently present groupings of similar or related elements.

+Styles are written in Sass and well-refactored using Sass functionality.

+Project was submitted by the Friday deadline.

+Project demonstrates an understanding of this week's concepts.
+If prompted, you can discuss your code with an instructor using the correct terminology._

 ## Support and contact details